graeme-winter/dials_tutorials/br-lyso-multi/multicrystal.md

 x,y,z: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19]
 ```

-Running through scaling as before, setting a 1.45A resolution limit, we see:
+Running through scaling as before, setting a 1.45 Å resolution limit, we see:

 ```
 Resolution limit suggested from CC½ fit (limit CC½=0.3): 1.48